Mathematics

 1.0 MATH CREDIT - GRADE 11 - 12

 This course is for advanced math students and is taught as a college class.
-This course is offered as a strand class and will meet all year.
-This course consists of an in-depth study of elementary functions and selected topics from differential and integral calculus, including the study of limits, continuity, derivatives, applications of the derivative, techniques of integration, and applications of the integral.
-This course culminates in Advanced Placement Calculus AB Examination.
+This course consists of an in-depth study of elementary functions and selected topics from differential and integral calculus, including a study of limits, continuity, derivatives, applications of the derivative, and techniques of integration and applications of the integral.
+This course culminates in the Advanced Placement Calculus AB Examination.
 Successful completion of the course and the exam may earn the student 5-10 semester hours of credit at an accepting college or university.
-Grades may be weighted in this course for the purpose of determining GPA.
-A TI-84+ Silver Edition calculator is required for this course.
+Grades are weighted in this course for the purpose of determining GPA.
+A graphing calculator (TI or Numworks) is required for this course (A calculator can be purchased or rented)

 1.0 MATH CREDIT - GRADE 11 - 12

-PREREQUISISTE - COMPLETION OF ALGEBRA 1 AND GEOMETRY.
-ALGEBRA 2 COMPLETION IS RECOMMENDED BUT NOT REQUIRED.
+PREREQUISISTE - COMPLETION OF ALGEBRA 1 with C’s or above AND GEOMETRY.
+ALGEBRA 2 COMPLETION IS not required, but helpful.

 Elective Courses